trungvose/Centering-in-CSS-Horizontal-and-Vertical/README.md

 ####Vertical

 ##### 3. Vertical Anything
-This is a bit more tricky, but with only __position: absolute__ and __2D transform__ we are able to align center vertically whatever we want, even if we don’t know its height
+This is a bit more tricky, but with only __position: absolute__ and __transform: translate(0, -50%)__ we are able to align center vertically whatever we want, even if we don’t know its height.
+Translate negative 50% means move an element from its current position to middle of element's height based on Y axis
 ######HTML
 ```html
     <div class="wrap-col">